 - New Year's - Be alert to any cat hazards such as noisemakers and confetti which can easily pose a serious threat to your cat.
 Noisemakers can frighten your cat causing the cat to bolt out an open door or window, or leap to a precarious area in search of safety.
 Costly veterinarian bills can be the result of cats eating confetti.

 - Valentine's Day - Please do not forget the hidden dangers to a cat in those boxes of candy gifts and lovely bouquets of flowers you receive.

 - Do not leave candy out - most cats love the sweet taste, especially chocolate.
 Chocolate can be fatal if eaten in large quantities or over a period of time.

 - Easter - the colorful Easter "grass" used in baskets is attractive to cats.
 Goodies tucked in the baskets can be harmful to a cat's digestive system as well - chocolates, tiny Easter toys, etc.

 - St. Patrick's Day - During festivities, cats and alcohol DO NOT mix.
 Alcoholic is toxic to cats.

-- Halloween -Cats should all be inside during the night the kids are trick or treating, to avoid the heartbreak of hideous "pranks".
+- Halloween - Cats should be kept inside during the night the kids are trick or treating, to avoid the heartbreak of hideous "pranks".
 In fact, all black cats should stay indoors during October.
-The safest thing for both you and your animals is to keep them indoors unless you are supervising their outdoor activities with them on a leash.
+The safest thing for both you and your pets is to keep them indoors.

 Do not give any animal or cat, of any age, as a gift.
 Instead, give gifts of cat supplies, food, or accessories and let them get their own kitten.
 This will also provide the new cat owner the time to spend with their new lifetime commitment.
 Remember the first weeks at a new home is traumatic for cats.